sans-dev/pyflowtank/README.md

 Run the file **run_extraction.py** to start your analysis.
 The results will be stored in the **results** folder.
 You should find several files in there.

-1. _DATA.csv containts the data of the upper and lower inc boundaries in the format: ```[n_frames,frame_width*2]``` The frame_widht it multiplied by two because the upper and lower values are stored in this dimension for every pixel in an alternating manner.
+1. _DATA.csv containts the data of the upper and lower inc boundaries in the format: ```[n_frames,frame_width*2]``` The frame_width it multiplied by 2 because the upper and lower values are stored in this dimension for every pixel in an alternating manner.

 ## Algorithm
 pyflowtank uses image binarisation algorithms to extract the upper and lower position of the inc stream in the tank.